How to Convert to an S-Corp: 4 Easy Steps

 When you pay yourself a salary from the company, you functionally become employed by the S-corp.
 The S-corp can expense your salary (and the taxes paid in relation to your salary) as a business expense.

 In addition, you only have to pay self-employment taxes on the portion of the income that is provided to you as a salary, rather than all of the funds that you receive from the company as both salary and dividends.
 That means that you can significantly cut down your tax obligations.

 In every scenario an S-Corp owner will always pay less in total taxes than a Sole Proprietor or single member LLC.

 Consider the below example, where we have two self-employed individuals who’s business net profit is $75,000 per year.
 One is an S-Corp, and the other is either a sole proprietor or single member LLC.

 You will note that the sole propripetor’s taxable income is slightly lower, which means that their federal income tax is lower as well.
 However when we factor in the self-employment tax effect the outcome is significantly different.
 The sole proprietor has to pay self-employment tax of 15.3% on the entire $75,000 in business net profit where the S-Corp only pays self-employment tax on $37,500 thus saving $5,738.
 The net result in the example above is that the S-Corp owner pays $5,106 less in total taxes each year.
 This effect is compounded as your busines’s income increases, someone earning $200,000 in business income can save over $16,000 a year in total tax just by simply converting to an S-Corp!

-To calculate your potential tax savings use our S-corp tax savings calculator.
+*INSIDER TIP* To crunch numbers to get your specific tax savings use our S-corp tax savings calculator.

 By changing the structure so that you function as an employee of the S-corp, you give yourself a reasonable salary, and the remaining amount that you pay yourself is a distribution rather than income.